rilshok/dataclassconfig/README.md

 }
 ```

-Load the config file using your class.
+Load the config file using your class

 ```python
 config = ServerConfig.load("server-config.yml")